Overview

 Warm-Up and Cool Down

-Stretching should be a component towards the end of both your warm-up and cool-down.
+Stretching should be a component towards the end of your warm-up and cool-down.
 There is some controversy as to whether stretching is effective at preventing injuries.
 Stretching will improve your flexibility and range of motion and reduce muscle soreness.
 Since your ligaments tend to be looser during pregnancy, take it easy on the stretching.
 If it hurts, scale it back.
 Stretching should feel good; it should not be painful.

 Warning Signs to Stop Exercising

-Most of the warning signs that indicate you should stop exercising are obvious.
+Most of the warning signs that indicate you should stop exercising are apparent.
 The list from ACOG includes regular, painful contractions of the uterus, bleeding, fluid gushing, or leaking from the vagina.
-Other warning signs include feeling dizzy or faint, shortness of breath before starting exercise, chest pain, headache, muscle weakness, calf pain, or swelling.
+Other warning signs include feeling dizzy or faint, shortness of breath before exercise, chest pain, headache, muscle weakness, calf pain, or swelling.

 Paying attention to your body and how you feel is the key to keeping your workouts within safe limits.
 If your body is too far outside its comfort zone and you feel especially tired, overly winded, or exhausted, slow down.
 Listen to your body, and if you feel like you may be overdoing it, you probably are.